 - Great for treating common colds.

-Vitamin C Vegetables List
+Vitamin C Vegetable List

 1. Peas